helderco/cmsplugin-sections/README.md

 1. Add a Section Container plugin to the page;
 2. Add one or more Section plugins into the Section Container;
 3. Add content to each Section plugin as per usual;
-4. Optionally render the menu in a separate plugin by clicking "Create Menu" from the Section Container's menu in structure mode;
 4. Style with CSS to suit your needs;
 5. Optionally add the above JS to your project to provide smooth scrolling between sections;
 6. Optionally override or extend the provided templates to further suit your needs.

+### Rendering the menu separately

+The menu plugin works much like the Alias plugin.
+Click "Create Menu" from the Section Container's menu in structure mode.
+It then goes to the clipboard and can be dragged from there to anywhere.

 ## ADVANCED USAGE